How to Become a Pharmacist

 Doctor of Pharmacy Degree

-After graduating and receiving licensure, learners can pursue careers as pharmacists, biochemists, or consultants in related industries.
+After obtaining licensure, learners can pursue careers as pharmacists, biochemists, or consultants in related industries.
 Degree-seekers can strengthen or expand their career options with degree concentrations, such as chemical, pharmaceutical, or food and beverage specializations.

 Pharm.D.
 Concentrations